HarshKapadia2/linux/kvm-qemu.md

                 - eno1
         br1: # Optional: Additional bridge in case VMs need multiple interfaces
             dhcp4: false
             addresses:
                 - 192.168.0.1/24 # This bridge has a static IP address and the bridge has to be given the IP, not the interface (`eno2`)
+            routes: # Optional
+                - to: default
+                  via: 192.168.0.254 # Gateway of the subnet
+            nameservers: # Optional
+                addresses: # The IP address(es) of the DNS servers in the network
+                    - 192.168.77.77
+                    - 192.168.88.88
             interfaces:
                 - eno2
 ```